Sellers Mansion: Destruction

 Local developer Ernst Valery bought it out of receivership in late 2018 for $10,000, with the intention of converting it into 15 apartments for senior citizens.
 "We cleared the trash and fallen walls and stairs inside.
 We placed a temporary roof and completed an archeological dig," said Valery in 2019.
 He was publicly praised for his work to stabilize the deteriorating structure.
 However, Valery later said he could not restore the property to historic guideline specifications because it would be too costly to accommodate the many historic agency requirements, while balancing the needs to make it commercially viable.
 There was a small fire in 2021 caused by lightening, which the mansion survived; however, a second larger fire in 2023 led to the mansion being demolished, on February 24, 2023.
 The structure was still standing, the walls were two-feet thick, but the city quickly tore it down while still smoking hot.
-The cause of the fire is under investigation.
+While officials initially stated the cause of the fire was under investigation, no official determination has ever been publicly released.
 A pattern of abuse was noted by a local architect, "This just keeps on happening.
 A developer or builder makes a nice computer model and gets permission to build.
 Then, pfft, nothing happens.
 They just let the property rot for years, and then they say, 'Oh, gee, it has to be demolished!'"